Cranberry Baseball League

 Board Of Appeals

 Section I: The Board of Appeals shall rule on all game protests and team player suspensions.
-The board will consist of a minimum of two (2) league officers, chaired by the commissioner.
+The board will consist of a minimum of two (2) league officers, chaired by the President.
 All rulings by the Board of Appeals shall be final and binding.
 [Back To Top]

 Article IV: Voting Privileges and Procedures